Jeanna Dolores (Santos) Arnaiz Untalan

-Jeanna Dolores (Santos) Arnaiz Untalan, of Mangilao, died on Sept.
-4 at the age of 39 years.
-Last respects will be held from 1-3 p.m. on Sept.
+Jeanna Dolores (Santos) Arnaiz Untalan, of Mangilao, died Sept.
+4 at the age of 39.
+Last respects will be held from 1-3 p.m.
+Sept.
 18 at Ada's Mortuary in Sinajana.
-Burial will follow at Mt.
-Carmel Cemetery in Agat.
+Burial will follow at Mount Carmel Catholic Cemetery in Hågat.

 Weekly Online Poll

-Note: - UPDATE: 2nd woman dies following weekend car crash in Piti